Mad Men season 4: Plot

-At the agency, Roger loses the Lucky Strike account, putting the financial security of the entire company in jeopardy.
-Don worries about his secret after FBI agents come to the Francis home to question Betty about Don.
-The interrogation turns out to be a routine response to any requests for security clearance at North American Aviation, the application for which was submitted by Pete and Don's new secretary Megan Calvet.
-Don forces Pete to drop the aforementioned client in order to prevent any discovery of his identity theft.
-Furthermore, he confesses his secret to Faye, who advises Don to come clean about his past to the authorities rather than continue living in fear.
-Don distances himself in response to this as well as her proclamation that she cannot see herself as a mother to Don's children.
-He later discovers that his former mistress, Midge Daniels, is now in the throes of heroin addiction.
-In order to put a positive spin on being dropped from Lucky Strike (and deeply rattled by Midge's desperation and inner destruction), Don places a full-page ad in The New York Times proclaiming to the nation that Sterling Cooper Draper Pryce is taking a healthful stand and will no longer do business with Big Tobacco.
-The sensational move does not go over well with the other SCDP employees, except Megan, who admires it.
+At SCDP, Roger loses the Lucky Strike account, putting the financial security of the entire company in jeopardy.
+When SCDP lands a contract with North American Aviation, FBI agents come to the Francis home for a routine security clearance.
+Don is rattled and forces Pete to drop the aforementioned client, while Faye advises Don to come clean about his past to the authorities rather than continue living in fear.
+Don later discovers that his former mistress, Midge Daniels, is in the throes of heroin addiction.
+In order to put a positive spin on being dropped from Lucky Strike (and deeply rattled by Midge's inner destruction), Don places a full-page ad in The New York Times proclaiming that SCDP will no longer do business with Big Tobacco.
+The sensational move does not go over well with their partners, except Don's assistant Megan, who admires it.

-In October 1965, Don takes his kids on a trip to California; Betty has abruptly fired the nanny Carla, so he brings Megan to look after them.
-They visit Stephanie at Anna Draper's former home.
-Sally notices a message painted on the wall ("Dick + Anna '64") and asks Don who Dick is.
-Don admits that it refers to him, though he elides the longer story by calling it a nickname.
+In October 1965, Don takes his kids on a trip to California, and brings Megan to look after them after Betty abruptly fires the family nanny.
+They visit Stephanie at Anna Draper's former home; Sally notices a message painted on the wall ("Dick + Anna '64") and asks Don who Dick is, leading Don to admit that it refers to him, though he elides the longer story by calling it a nickname.
 Over the course of the weekend, Don decides that he is in love with Megan and proposes to her on their return.

 Peggy and Ken help to save the company by signing new work with Topaz Pantyhose.
 Betty and Henry move out of the Drapers' Ossining home after Betty fails to break up the budding friendship between Sally and Glen, an unruly neighborhood boy.
-Don announces the news of his engagement to Megan to the office and, later, over the phone to Faye, who is left in tears.
+Don announces the news of his engagement to Megan to the office and breaks up with Faye, who is left in tears.
 Don returns to the Draper home one last time to say goodbye to Betty, who shows signs of regret for the ending of their marriage as they leave their former home for the last time.
 The season closes with Don lying awake with Megan, looking out the window.